• Skip to primary navigation

 …make sure you use the right kind of soil.

-Tip # 5: Do you really need to fertilize your Jade?
+Tip # 5: Do you need to fertilize your Jade?

 However, this does not rule out the possibility of supplemental nutrition.

-They do, in fact, require fertilization during the growing season.
+They do require fertilization during the growing season.

-Now, let’s break down the steps you have to do once you found out the stem is broken!
+Now, let’s break down the steps you must take once you find out the stem is broken!

-However, make sure your cutting tool is clean and clear of any contaminants that could harm the cutting.
+However, ensure your cutting tool is clean and clear of any contaminants that could harm the cutting.

-If at all feasible, keep at least 1-3 inches of the healthy stem.
+If feasible, keep at least 1-3 inches of the healthy stem.

 This will provide adequate room for the roots to develop.